Guidance - Carrying Out a Return to Work Discussion

 - Alerting the employee to the fact that their attendance levels are giving cause for concern

-- Reasons for the latest absence (and previous absences which have contributed to reaching the Review Point(s) and any problems which may be a factor in the absence (e.g. underlying health conditions, work related issues, home/domestic matters etc.).
-In cases where it is identified that an underlying medical condition is impacting upon attendance, managers should seek further advice from their local HR Team before proceeding
+- Reasons for the latest absence (and previous absences which have contributed to reaching the Review Point(s) and any problems which may be a factor in the absence (e.g. underlying health conditions, work related factors, home/domestic matters etc).
+In cases where it is identified that an underlying medical condition is impacting upon attendance discussion should take place to explore possible adjustments which may be made to support the employee.
+A referral to Occupational Health may be useful to obtain further advice in relation to possible adjustments.

 - Patterns of absence (e.g. where the absence tends to fall on the same days of the week/month, follows periods of annual leave etc.)